 Start by whisking the flour, baking powder, and salt together in a medium bowl.
 Set aside.

-In the bowl of a stand mixer, beat together the butter and both sugars until light and fluffy.
+In the bowl of a stand mixer (or in a large bowl with a hand mixer), beat together the butter and both sugars until light and fluffy.
+Add egg and vanilla and beat until smooth.

 I also made my own whipped cream by beating together the heavy cream and granulated sugar in a bowl.
-It’s super easy to do, but you could always buy whipped cream, too.
+It’s super easy to do, but you could always buy whipped cream if you prefer.

-Then I topped them each with a dollop of whipped cream and a little more blue sprinkles.
+Then I topped them each with a dollop of whipped cream and some more blue sprinkles.

 Now that a beverage has been served, let’s get this baby shower underway!
 OK, so maybe this beverage is more appropriate for dessert, but since this is a party, I think it’s totally fair to enjoy right away.

-The milkshake really does taste just like a cookie.
+These mini milkshakes really do taste just like a cookie.
 And if you still have a craving after sipping your little glassful, you can obviously eat the garnish.
 And you should.
 It would be rude to leave it.

 I think mini cookies are going to be my go-to from now on.
 Ten cookies instead of three?
 Yes, I totally know how to trick myself.
 And it works every time.